ori-orion/orion_semantic_map/README.md

 ### region_query
 Regions are defined as priors within the SOM system.
 (They therefore have a session number of -1).
 They also have names.
 This is for querying against a given template (as per basic_query) but also within a region of name `region_name`.
 This will then return a list of objects within that region.

+### objects/basic_query notes

+So there are multiple things to note here.
+Consistent objects have the following properties if relevant (all of which apply to the objects collection):
+ - Batch number queries can be for specific batches (if the number is positive) or it can query a range backwards from the latest batch number (if the number is negative).
+An example of this can be found within tests.py::test_observation_batch_query().
+ - Queries into the last_observed_at field always look for objects later than the value given.
+(Note that the query is rounded down to look only at the seconds).
+An example of this can be found within tests.py::test_temporal_queries().

 # Notes: